 Why did you decide to create this course?
 What were your motivations and how does it relate to the specific climate threats BC is facing?

-"Well, we had some nasty fires in BC and it has affected a lot of people.
-So there’s a lot of interest in that regard.
+We had some nasty fires in BC and it has affected a lot of people.
+So, there’s a lot of interest in that regard.
 The motivation partly was that atmospheric scientists, who are one of the groups taking this course, atmospheric science students, need to know how to forecast the weather, but the way to forecast the weather has changed dramatically over the past decade.
 It used to be done manually by people drawing weather maps.
 These days it is all done by computer.
-So, we’ll be teaching the modern way to interpret weather maps and we’ll be using fire case studies as the motivation to learn that."
+So, we’ll be teaching the modern way to interpret weather maps and we’ll be using fire case studies as the motivation to learn that.

 What was the process like for developing such a course at UBC?
 Could you tell us about any challenges you encountered during the process and how you overcame them?